Faivel10/Mini-Project/README.md

 ./run.sh
 ```
 ## How It Works:
-* reader.py file is responsible to read the xlxs input file and parse the points from it to a text file that the main program can read.
+* reader.py file is responsible to read the xlsx input file and parse the points from it to a text file that the main program can read.
-* After that that, main.cpp takes the parsed file, calculates the heaviest paths and the points that will have their weights increased on all the parsed files.
+* main.cpp takes the parsed file, calculates the heaviest paths and the points that will have their weights increased on all the parsed files.
 * Main then outputs the points that will have their weights increased for each sheet to a non-csv text file.
 * Writer.py will convert the parsed points to csv file.

 ## Where is the output
 When done, the output will be in output folder with each output file named with a "parsed-" prefix and then the original sheet title.

+## Testing:
+You can use add points to the plot.py file, and then you will get a plot with connected points that are bigger than one another, and can calculate manually where weight can be increased.